Manage cookies

 4.84 Certified by Trusted Shops

-The story that you shouldn’t heat olive oil has been going around for years, but in principle, it’s a myth.
-Olive oil can be heated up to 207 degrees Celsius, and it’s even healthier.
-You can even fry with (extra virgin) olive oil!
-Come on, let’s dive into the subject and explain why heating olive oil is a good idea!
+The idea that you shouldn’t heat olive oil has been circulating for years, but it’s basically a myth.
+You can heat it up to 207°C (404°F) just fine and it remains even healthier.
+You can even deep-fry with (extra virgin) olive oil!
+Let’s dive into the science and explain why heating olive oil is actually a good idea!

 Is heating extra virgin olive oil healthy?

-First, let’s talk about extra virgin olive oil, which is the purest and most natural oil among the different types of olive oil available.
-Olive oil also has many health benefits.
-It’s full of healthy fats, as olive oil is made up of almost 80% unsaturated fats (the healthy kind of fat).
-Additionally, olive oil contains vitamins C and E, polyphenols, antioxidants, and it also has anti-inflammatory properties due to the compound Oleocanthal.
-The fact that olive oil scores 8.3 on the nutritional value scale says it all.
-You can find more explanation on why olive oil is healthy here.
+First, a bit about extra virgin olive oil: it’s the purest and most natural among various types of olive oil.
+Olive oil offers many health benefits.
+It’s rich in healthy fats—nearly 80% of its composition is unsaturated fats.
+It also contains vitamins C and E, polyphenols, antioxidants, and works as an anti-inflammatory thanks to oleocanthal.
+Its score of 8.3 on standard nutritional rating says it all.
+Learn more about why olive oil is healthy.

 Heating extra virgin olive oil

-We Dutch are used to cooking with butter or fat.
-But actually, cooking with extra virgin olive oil is healthier and even safer.
-As you can read in this article from the Keuringsdienst van Waarde, various olive oil experts state that extra virgin olive oil is suitable for cooking.
-With the health benefits mentioned above, it’s even recommended.
-How does this compare to other vegetable oils?
-As you can read in this study, olive oil is perfect and the best choice for it.
+We Dutch are raised to cook with butter or lard.
+But cooking with extra virgin olive oil is actually healthier and even safer.
+According to this Keuringsdienst van Waarde investigation, olive oil experts confirm extra virgin olive oil is suitable for cooking.
+Given its health benefits, that makes it highly recommended.
+And compared to other vegetable oils?
+As shown in this study, olive oil is a top and safe choice.

-One last added benefit is the delicious flavor of olive oil that will be infused into the food you prepare.
-For example, our olive oil has a grassy, slightly spicy taste.
-Try frying a steak in olive oil.
-You will taste it in the meat.
-We guarantee it will elevate your steak!
+Another plus is the delicious flavor olive oil adds to your food.
+Our olive oil, for example, has a grassy, slightly peppery taste.
+Try cooking a steak in olive oil—you’ll taste the difference.
+We guarantee it elevates your dish!

 Heating extra virgin olive oil